Common murre: Description

-The plumage of first winter birds is the same as the adult basic plumage.
-However, the first pre-alternate moult occurs later in the year.
-The adult pre-alternate moult is December–February, (even starting as early as November in U. a. albionis).
-First year birds can be in basic plumage as late as May, and their alternate plumage can retain some white feathers around the throat.
+The adults moult into breeding plumage in December–February, even starting as early as November in U. a. albionis, and back into winter plumage soon after leaving the breeding colonies in July to August.
+The plumage of first winter birds is the same as the adult winter plumage.
+However, their moult into first summer plumage occurs later in the year than in adults.
+First year birds often remain in winter plumage as late as May, and their first summer plumage usually retains some white feathers around the throat.

 Some individuals in the North Atlantic, known as "bridled guillemots", have a white ring around the eye extending back as a white line.
-This is not a distinct subspecies, but a polymorphism that becomes more common the farther north the birds breed—perhaps character displacement with the northerly thick-billed murre, which has a white bill-stripe but no bridled morph.
-The white is highly contrasting especially in the latter species and would provide an easy means for an individual bird to recognize conspecifics in densely packed breeding colonies.
+This is not a distinct subspecies, but a polymorphism that becomes more common the farther north the birds breed.

 The chicks are downy with blackish feathers on top and white below.
 By 12 days old, contour feathers are well developed in areas except for the head.
 At 15 days, facial feathers show the dark eyestripe against the white throat and cheek.
+They jump from the breeding cliffs at 20–21 days old, long before being fully fledged, and are cared for by the male parent at sea.

+The common murre has a variety of calls, including a soft purring noise, but the main call of the adults, often deafening at large colonies, is a growling "murrrr"; the chicks have a food-begging call, a high-pitched whistle "willee", with considerable carrying power.